huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Before you can configure a **Reference**, you must first create the **Relationship Type** that will describe the nature of the **Reference**.

 ### How to create Relationship Types

 Step 1: Navigate to the **Settings** area and click on **Relationship Types**.

-Step 2: Click on the **Add Connection** button.
+Step 2: Click on the **Add Relationship** button.
 Give the relationship a descriptive name.

 Step 3: Click **Save**.

 ### Reference other text in the same or a different document